Jyotirmoyp/cv/index.md

 ## Academic Achievements

-• __Institute gold medal__ for the best PhD thesis, Centre for Earth Sciences, Indian Institute of Science, 2025
+• __Institute medal__ for the best PhD thesis, Centre for Earth Sciences, Indian Institute of Science, 2025

 • Obtained __highest grade in PhD course work__ (7.1/8) at Centre for Earth Sciences, Indian Institute of Science, 2015 academic year